How to choose a planetary mixer

 In addition to the choice of speeds and modes, some planetary mixers have other functions.
 They affect the price tag, but increase the ease of use.
 Below are the main options - from the most common to the rarest:

-• Timer.
-A basic way to automate the process of whipping or mixing - the customer sets the time, and after it has elapsed, the device switches off automatically;
+- Timer.
+A basic way to automate the process of whipping or mixing - the user sets the time, and after it has elapsed, the device switches off automatically;

-• Auto programs.
+- Auto programs.
 A rare feature for planetary mixers.
-It provides advanced automation of the baking process, including full instructions and step-by-step recommendations for the customer;
+It provides advanced automation of the baking process, including full instructions and step-by-step recommendations for the user;

-• Heating.
+- Heating.
 Another rare guest in the mixer family.
-A separate heating element expands the possibilities of use, for example, allowing you to melt oil or chocolate for subsequent kneading of dough, prepare sauces, etc.
+A separate heating element expands the possibilities of use, for example, allowing you to melt butter or chocolate for subsequent kneading of dough, prepare sauces, etc.

-Compatibility with additional attachments and the presence of a timer are typical for planetary mixers in the mid-price segment.
+Compatibility with additional attachments and the presence of a timer are typical for planetary mixers of the mid-price segment.
 But scales, automatic programs and heating are the prerogative of advanced and flagship devices.

 7. Additional recommendations